Aquanty/rtd-hgs/docs/source/index.rst

 third-type value by a previous instruction then it will not be modified by subsequent specified concentration instructions.

 Input instructions !
-Input instructions !
 Specified concentration !

 --------------

-|

 #. **npanel** Number of panels in the time-variable concentration
    function.